Wide Reads

 Summary

 Thornton visits the Hale family's modest but warm home, creating a stark contrast to his own grand but cold house.
-As Margaret serves tea, Thornton becomes fascinated by her graceful movements, especially watching her bracelet slip down her wrist—a small detail that reveals his growing attraction.
+As Margaret serves tea, Thornton becomes fascinated by her graceful movements, especially watching her bracelet slip down her wrist, a small detail that reveals his growing attraction.
 The evening takes a heated turn when Thornton praises the industrial North's progress and innovation, dismissing the South as lazy and stagnant.
 Margaret fires back passionately, defending her beloved homeland and pointing out the suffering she sees in Milton's workers.
 This clash reveals their fundamental differences: she sees human cost, he sees necessary progress.
-When pressed to explain his harsh views, Thornton opens up about his personal history—his father's death, the family's poverty, working in a draper's shop at sixteen, and his mother's fierce determination to save money.
+When pressed to explain his harsh views, Thornton opens up about his personal history, his father's death, the family's poverty, working in a draper's shop at sixteen, and his mother's fierce determination to save money.
 His backstory explains his belief that suffering comes from poor choices and that anyone can rise through hard work and self-denial.
 The evening ends awkwardly when Thornton tries to shake Margaret's hand goodbye, but she only bows, leaving him feeling snubbed.
 He storms off, calling her proud and disagreeable, unable to see past her rejection to understand her unfamiliarity with Northern customs.
-This chapter establishes the central tension between Margaret and Thornton—two strong-willed people from different worlds, each convinced of their own worldview's superiority.
+The scene sets up the central tension between Margaret and Thornton, two strong-willed people from different worlds, each convinced of their own worldview's superiority.

 Coming Up in Chapter 11